nicolashainaux/mathmaker/docs/include/user_advanced_features.rst

         <nb source="intpairs_2to9" nb_variant="decimal1">1</nb>
     </mix>

 If you put more number's sources as there are questions, the extraneous ones will be ignored.
-This is useful when there are a lot of possibilities to pick from.
+This is useful when there are a lot of possibilities to pick from and you want to define special features to each of them, if chosen (like different number sources depending on variant or subvariant).

 If among the sources you want to have at least one of a certain type, you can set the ``required`` attribute of ``<nb>`` to ``"true"``.
 In the example below, 8 questions will be created.
 Among them, there will be at least 2 of variants 8 to 23, one of variant 116 to 155 and one of variant between 156 and 187.
 The 4 other ones will each match a variant between 8 and 23 or 100 and 187.